jensarps/storehouse/README.md

 #Getting Storehouse

-Clone or download this repository and require 'storehouse' in your application.
+Clone or download this repository and require 'storehouse' in your application (for an example, please refer to the [examples section](https://github.com/jensarps/storehouse#examples)).
+Other ways to obtain Storehouse will follow.

 #How it works